wakeupcoders/Natural-Language-Processing-/README.md

 This repository contains multiple folders. every series of folder contains 2 internal folder.
 First is learning folder and other is practice assignment folder<br>

 <h3>1.
 Introduction:</h3>
-In this the introduction of NLP is explained, Like what is NLP, How NLP works, how real industry is using NLP.
+In this the introduction of NLP is explained, Like what is NLP, How NLP works, how real industry is using NLP.<br>
 Link to blog: https://medium.com/@wakeupcoders/introduction-to-natural-language-processing-nlp-f834c4aa7357

 <h3>2.
 Tokenization</h3>